Safe to Sleep: SIDS risk factors

 Risk factors for SIDS can be divided into three major categories: maternal, infant, and environmental factors.
 The factors mentioned below are modifiable and preventable to help decrease the occurrence of SIDS and sleep-related suffocation events.

-Preventative measures
+Preventive measures

 Several precautions focused on controlling environmental factors can be taken to minimize the risk of SIDS and sleep-related suffocation events.
-Per the safe to sleep campaign these are the following preventative measures that can be taken to decrease the rate of SIDS and sleep-related suffocation events.
+Per the safe to sleep campaign, these preventive measures can be taken to decrease the rate of SIDS and sleep-related suffocation events: